silviaCerby/gitbook/docs/getting_started/cerby_mobile_app/install-and-configure-the-cerby-mobile-app-on-ios.md

 # Install and configure the Cerby mobile app on iOS

 The Cerby mobile app enables you to access and manage your accounts, secrets, and collections from your iPhone.
-It also serves as a second device to authenticate sensitive tasks by providing you with verification codes and confirming your identity with push notifications.
+It also serves as a secondary device to authenticate sensitive tasks, providing verification codes and confirming your identity through push notifications.

-This article describes the steps to install and appropriately configure the required settings of the Cerby mobile app.

 * * *